 Start your day with fresh treats from Jean-Talon Market (Marché Jean-Talon)

-To start your one day in Montreal, you’ll likely want something to eat.
-Jean-Talon Market (Marché Jean Talon) is a large open-air market with an abundance of food options.
+Start your one day in Montreal, fuelling yourself up with something to eat at Jean-Talon Market (Marché Jean Talon), a large open-air market with an abundance of food options.

 You’ll find just about every type of food including meat, fish, cheese, snacks, baked goods, and more.